 If you are serious about your web scraping activities, chances are that you are seeing the importance of using proxies while scraping the web.
-But how do you go about choosing and managing proxies for web scraping?
+But how do you go about choosing and managing proxy services for scraping or proxies for web scraping?
 There are several things to factor in before you decide and the proxy provider you choose plays a major role in the success of your web scraping.

 For this reason, we created this ultimate guide to help you get started.